-Essential hypertension respond to monotherapy with ACE inhibitors and majority of the rest to their combination with diuretics or beta blockers.
+Essential hypertension responds to monotherapy with ACE inhibitors and the majority of the rest to their combination with diuretics or beta blockers.

 2. Congestive Heart Failure (CHF):

-ACE inhibitors cause both arteriolar and venodilatation in CHF patients; reduce afterload as well as preload.
+ACE inhibitors cause both arteriolar and vasodilatation in CHF patients; reduce afterload as well as preload.